 10. Communication skills

 One of the qualities a good carer will have is the ability to easily chat, listen and get on with you.
-They will encourage conversation and engagement, and they will enjoy hearing your stories of your life, and about your family, and will want to hear more.
+They will encourage conversation and engagement, and they will enjoy hearing the stories of your life, and about your family members, and will want to hear more.